tom-galvin/tom-galvin.github.io/_posts/2015-02-19-coursework.md

 layout: post
 title: Lessons learned from a successful project
 date: 2015-02-19 22:13:36
-summary: Some morsels of wisdom picked up about using WinForms and GDI+ in my A-level Computing coursework.
+summary: Some idle commentary about the usage of WinForms and GDI+ in my A-level Computing coursework.
 categories: blog dev
 ---
 I'll start by admitting that my started-to-completed ratio of projects is shocking: I have many half-baked ideas in several different languages and frameworks cluttering my hard-drive.
 A lot of these are due to time constraints, getting bored of the idea, or simply having the project run away from me - realising soon after starting that it's going to take a lot more effort to finish this than I had hoped.